srjadeja/Getting-and-Cleaning-Data/README.md

-a script for performing the required analysis (run_analysis.R) a code book that describes the the data and how it was cleaned up a README.md that explains how the project was carried out Data source
+a script for performing the required analysis (run_analysis.R) a code book that describes the the data and how it was cleaned up a README.md that explains how the project was carried out

 Data Analysis

 The script run_analysis.R meets the  project requirements:

-create one data set from the training and test sets extract mean and standard deviation records for each measurement assign descriptive activity names label the data set with descriptive variable names. create a second, independent tidy data set with the average of each variable for each activity and each subject
+1.Merges the training and the test sets to create one data set.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.